Exploring the Capabilities of Gibbs Sampling in Pulsar Timing Arrays: GWB Detection Terminology

 \subsection{Noise power-spectral-density modeling}

 In this paper, we only consider one-sided power-spectral-densities (PSD).
-Most commonly for PTA noise analyses, the PSD is expressed in two ways: \begin{itemize}[leftmargin=*] \item[]\textbf{Power Law}: assuming the PSD to follow a simple power-law relation with amplitude $\bm{a}$ and spectral index $\gamma$ as well as a reference frequency $f_\text{ref}$ across all frequency-bins
+Most commonly for PTA noise analyses, the PSD is expressed in two ways: \begin{itemize}[leftmargin=*] \item[]\textbf{Power Law}: assuming the PSD to follow a simple power-law relation with amplitude $A$ and spectral index $\gamma$ as well as a reference frequency $f_\text{ref}$ across all frequency-bins

-The quantity $\hat{P}$ describes the shape of the spectrum and will be useful in section \S\ref{sec:crosscorr}. \item[]\textbf{Free-spectral}: allowing the PSD to have independent amplitude in each frequency-bin with normalization constant $T_\text{obs}$ equal to a fixed observation time.
+The quantity $\hat{P}$ describes the shape of the spectrum and is used in \S\ref{sec:crosscorr}. \item[]\textbf{Free-spectrum}: allowing the PSD to have independent amplitude in each frequency-bin with normalization constant $T_\text{obs}$ equal to a fixed observation time.
 The observation time can either be the baseline of each pulsar or the baseline of the total PTA experiment.

 \end{itemize}